yoeo/guesslang/docs/typehints.rst

 Instances of the new class must be created through the class constructor.

-All of these types can be composed to produce types that represent better the variable content.
+All of these types can be mixed together to produce composed types that represent more precisely a given value.

 Composed types
 ^^^^^^^^^^^^^^